The Only Local SEO Checklist You’ll Ever Need

 The Top Local Pack Finder Factors

-- Google My Business Signals (Proximity, categories, keyword in business title, etc.) 36%
+1. Google Business Profile Signals (Proximity, categories, keyword in business title, etc.) 32%

 The Top Local Organic Factors

-- Google My Business Signals (Proximity, categories, keyword in business title, engagement, etc.) 6%
+4. Google Business Profile Signals (Proximity, categories, keyword in business title, engagement, etc.) 9%

 The LocalBizGuru 10-Point Local SEO Checklist

-So on a practical level, what does all of that information mean for local businesses trying to get or stay ahead of the competition online?
+So, on a practical level, what does all this information mean for local businesses trying to get or stay ahead of the competition online?

 To cover these findings, here’s our 10 Point Local SEO Checklist we feel every local business should be incorporating and implementing into their Local SEO strategy.